arangodb/docs/arangograph/notebooks.md

 - `%whichDatabase` - returns the database name you are connected to.
 - `%createDatabase databaseName` - creates a database.
 - `%selectDatabase databaseName` - selects a database as the current database.
+- `%useDatabase databasename` - uses a database as the current database;
+  alias for `%selectDatabase`.
 - `%getDatabase databaseName` - gets a database.
 Used for assigning a database, e.g. `studentDB` = `getDatabase student_database`.
 - `%deleteDatabase databaseName` - deletes the database.